-One of the most crucial decisions when starting a business is deciding how you will accept payments and what payment types you will accept.
+When starting a business, one of the most crucial decisions is deciding how you will accept payments and what payment types you will accept.
 Gone are the days where cash is king, so you will need a merchant account to process electronic payments.
 Not to mention, a majority of shoppers today prefer card-based transactions compared to paying cash.

 What are Merchant Services?